Big Island Activities: What to do in three days

-Our flight home to SF was from Kona, so we decided to spend our last day and half there.
+Our flight home to San Francisco was from Kona, so we decided to spend our last day and half there exploring the many Kona attractions.
 The drive from Hilo to Kona can have several possible routes depending on how much time you have on your hands to devote to all the picturesque stops.
-We decided to take the route grazing the southern most tip of the island and in retrospect, are extremely happy with our decision.
+We decided to take the route grazing the southernmost tip of the island and in retrospect, are extremely happy with our decision.
 We first stopped by the Punaluu black sand beach where thanks to volcanic activity, the sand is pitch black.
 This is also where we met our first Hawaiian turtle snoozing in the sun.
 Hawaiian turtles are state property and part of the conservation efforts by the state.
 Just as you would not like to be bothered or fiddled with while sunbathing, so do turtles.
 Please watch them from a distance, do not touch or disturb them or try to feed or ride them.
 In short, obey posted signs and let sleeping turtles lie!

-After the beach, comes Punaluu bake shop, USA’s southernmost bakery serving yummy malasadas (Hawaiian donuts of Portuguese origin) and other tasty treats.
+After the beach, which was the first stop on our Big island road trip, comes Punaluu bake shop, USA’s southernmost bakery serving yummy malasadas (Hawaiian donuts of Portuguese origin) and other tasty treats.
 This is a good place to stop for refueling, getting a taste of the famous Kona coffee ice cream or simply picking up a bag of macadamia nut cookies.

-If you’ve reached this far, do not ignore the lure of the small fishing village of Ka Lae, which is also where the southernmost tip of USA lies.
+If you’ve reached this far on your Big Island road trip, do not ignore the lure of the small fishing village of Ka Lae, which is also where the southernmost tip of USA lies.
 It is speculated that Polynesians first came to Hawaii through this point and made this island their home.
 Standing on a tiny wooden stool jutting out from a cliff with the endless Pacific blue in front of me, I could not help but wonder about their journey and of the millions of other such stories of human migration that have occurred in the past across ocean waters.
-To me, that one moment where I simply stood at what was the last piece of US land in the southern most part of the northern hemisphere, was perhaps my most memorable one during this entire trip.
-BTW, amidst all this serious contemplation, I also managed to catch sight of a brave local diving right into the water from the cliffs above.
+To me, that one moment where I simply stood at what was the last piece of US land in the southernmost part of the northern hemisphere, was perhaps my most memorable one during this entire trip.
+By the way, amidst all this serious contemplation, I also managed to catch sight of a brave local diving right into the water from the cliffs above.
 This was nothing short of eye popping for someone who is terrified at the thought of wetting her toes in ocean water, no matter how warm.

 We reached Kona well past sunset and checked into Kona palace, a charming little B&B (a private home actually) in Captain Cook, with acres of beautiful garden and run by a friendly Texan lady who had decided to move to Hawaii by way of Nebraska.
-Breakfast is served at 8:30 and despite the some not nice reviews, we found our host to be extremely friendly and useful.
+Breakfast is served at 8:30 and despite the some not nice reviews, we found our host to be extremely friendly and welcoming.
 We had booked our stay at the very last minute when we decided to drive to Kona for an extra day and so really appreciated her accommodating us on such short notice.
-I know this is kind of sensitive, but although the website clearly says “Christian owner” the host did not even for once try to push her faith on us (lots of religion related books in the guest-room though).
-I just wanted to clarify this to those of you who might not feel comfortable staying somewhere where the owners profess their faith openly but I think that is transparent policy to have in order to avoid nasty surprises.
+I know this is kind of sensitive, but I want to be honest about our experience since travelers come from different backgrounds and faith and might not be comfortable in certain situations.
+The website for Kona palace says “Christian owner” but that should not deter you since our host did not even for once try to push her faith on us (lots of religion related books in the guest-room though).
+I just wanted to clarify this to those of you who might not feel comfortable staying somewhere where the owners profess their faith openly but I think that is transparent policy to have in order to avoid surprises.

 Kona is a big town and like any other coastal towns, has that one main street running along the marina which is crowded to the D with tourists.
 That should not stop you from visiting the Scandinavian shaved ice parlor or get a tour of the many coffee mills or chocolate factories, brewing and selling the two prides of Hawaii, i.e. Kona coffee and Criollo chocolate (considered one of the rarest chocolates in the world since they are not disease resistant).
-Even if you are not big on coffee, and Kona Coffee can be very strong, do check out the tiny, local Holualoa Kona coffee company where you get to sip some amazing coffee, find out the different between drum and air roasted varieties, get a self guided tour of the place and see how coffee is plucked (they have their own coffee farm) to how the beans are separated and roasted and finally go home with some excellent Kona coffee and coffee bean (lovingly called peaberry) coated with chocolate (warning-extremely addictive).
+Even if you are not big on coffee, and Kona Coffee can be very strong, do check out the tiny, local Holualoa Kona coffee company where a self guided coffee tour is offered which is one of the many attractions of Kona.
+Here, you get to sip some amazing coffee, find out the difference between drum and air roasted varieties, get a self-guided coffee tour of the place and see how coffee is plucked (they have their own coffee farm) to how the beans are separated and roasted and finally go home with some excellent Kona coffee and coffee bean (lovingly called peaberry) coated with chocolate (warning-extremely addictive).
 The farm had some Toulouse geese employed who apparently provide precious fertilizer and are mean, clucking weed killing machines.
 The other place to visit would be the nearby is the Original Hawaiian chocolate factory which offers farm tours every Wednesday and Friday.
 We missed the tour but got to take some delicious chocolates for friends and family from their shop!

-Coffee and chocolate aside, if you want to get far away from the maddening crowd, then escape to one of the many spectacular beaches north of Kona which still remain somewhat elusive to tourists.
-We saw our last sunset in Hawaii at the very beautiful Mahai’ula beach (close to another difficult to get to , yet spectacular Makalawena Beach) after driving carefully through another patch of undeveloped roads.
+Coffee and chocolate aside, if you want to get far away from the crazy crowd, then escape to one of the many spectacular beaches north of Kona which still remain somewhat elusive to tourists.
+We saw our last sunset in Hawaii at the very beautiful Mahai’ula beach (close to another difficult to get to , yet spectacular Makalawena Beach) after driving carefully through another patch of undeveloped road.
 The softest sand and the perfect sunset were the best parting gifts one could ask for.
-A perfect end to our travel Hawaii adventure.
+A perfect end to our Big Island activities as I’d like to put it.
 If you cannot get more of Hawaii, here is an excellent guide to Oahu,the most popular island in the archipelago.

-We had a great time eating our way through Big Island, where options ranged from an experience like no other as in dining with the active volcano crater as our backdrop at Volcano House restaurant (it also doubles up as lodging) right in the middle of Volcano national park (food was amazing as well and I had some excellent Pinot Noir there) to road side fruit stands handing you some of the freshest coconut water to tasty as heck fish tacos with a great view of the bay at Hilo Bay cafe to some authentic Laulau at a small family owned diner (Kaaloa’s Super J’s) in Kona.
+We had a great time eating our way through Big Island, where options ranged from dining splurges to totally delicious budget finds.
+Big island, owing to its size, seemed to have way more cheap dining options compared to Maui, our previous stop.
+Our Big Island restaurants included dining with the active volcano crater as our backdrop at Volcano House restaurant (it also doubles up as lodging) right in the middle of Volcano national park (food was amazing as well and I had some excellent Pinot Noir there) to roadside fruit stands handing you some of the freshest coconut water to tasty as heck, fish tacos with a great view of the bay at Hilo Bay cafe to some authentic Laulau at a small family owned diner (Kaaloa’s Super J’s) in Kona.
 Crepes at Peaberry and Galette (a tiny cafe in a strip mall) and some lip smacking Saimin (Chinese soup with spam, noodles and wontons) at Broke da Mouth Grindz, a restaurant serving Filipino and Hawaiian staples were two other good finds.
 Don’t forget to stop by Two ladies Kitchen, a small Japanese mochi shop in Hilo, famous for its old school mochis, which are real fruit wrapped in mochi!
 Their strawberry shortcake as well as strawberry mochi are super famous (you cannot take the latter to the mainland since it contains fruit).
 However, my most memorable meal in this travel Hawaii edition was in fact breakfast at the tiny Paul’s place cafe run by none other the world’s most friendly chef Uncle Paul who not only cooked us amazing breakfast (waffles for S and lox bagel for me) but also sent us home with a pot of local honey!
 That place is pint sized and so arrive early to get a seat.
 A few things to remember when ordering food in Hawaii: portions are huge and since fish is done in several ways there, don’t be surprised if you are asked the question of how well would you liked your fish cooked.
 Unlike steak, “well cooked” is a perfectly acceptable answer in the Piscean world and you will not be judged for it!
 Vegetarian food is hard to come by on the island but you do get some vegetarian choices in bigger restaurants with more menu options.